 However, medical electives also present a set of circumstances you’re unlikely to have encountered before.
-Working in a resource-poor setting in a developing country brings its challenges.
+Gaining experience in a resource-poor setting in a developing country brings its challenges.
 Firstly, the culture will be totally different, and so things that may not be issues at home can present themselves.
 This article highlights the ways in which cultural differences and other unfamiliar situations—like emergency situations, communication, and consent—should be approached.
 Bearing these in mind will keep you confident in your conduct when you’re overseas.

 If you undertake your placement with Work the World, you'll be guided, thoroughly, through what to expect from the get-go.
 However, no amount of conversation or research can prepare you 100% for a totally different culture and hospital.
 However nerve-wracking this might initially seem, the British Medical Association suggests that this change in environment is fundamentally a good thing:

 ‘Although students may initially find this disorientating, it is a key challenge in medicine, and it can be as important in a culturally diverse NHS as in a developing country.
 An understanding of the ways different values can be expressed by patients, and the impact this can have on health care, is a key part of a medical education.’
 (BMA)